Persie0/One_Sided_Scan_Merger_App/README.md

 - Easily select the two PDFs you want to merge.

 ## Usage
+0. Place your pages into the scanner/printer with all front pages facing up.
+Scan these front pages *(to get a PDF with all front pages in the right order)*, then remove the stack from the scanner, flip it around, and scan the back sides (to get a PDF with all back sides in the reversed order i.e. starting with th last page)*.
 1. Download the `.exe` file.
 2. Launch the application.
 3. Select the two PDF files you want to merge.